jackleZac/trading-algorithm/README.md

-# Trading Algorithm: EMA and Bollinger Bands
+# Trading Algorithms with Python

-This project implements a backtesting script for a trading strategy using EMA (50, 20) and Bollinger Bands with Backtrader.
+This project implements a backtesting script for a trading strategy with Backtrader.

 1. **Clone the Repository**